jttttsound/.github/profile/README.md

 # What is Rowblox?

-Rowblox is a ROBLOX revival owned by Row, RIOT33k and Dudebloke.
-We are not affiliated with the ROBLOX Corporation.
+Rowblox is an upcoming ROBLOX revival that features the 2013 and 2015 ROBLOX revivals!
+Our name is based of the name of the creator, Row.
+We have a nice community and website layout, please join us!
+Rowblox is not affiliated with the ROBLOX Corporation.

+Rowblox is ran by three friends: Row, RIOT33k and Dudebloke.

-## Here's our amazing developer team!
+# Here's our amazing developer team!

+#### Developers

 - row - owner of Rowblox and in charge of patching the 2015M client

-- RIOT33k - setting up communications, making concepts and learning HTML
+- RIOT33k - setting up communications, making concepts and learning HTML for website design

 - Dudebloke - assorted work